 These parameters are optional, but remember that you always have to include the urlset to encapsulate the file, the url tag to introduce a URL’s information bloc, and a loc to type in the actual URL.

 Now you know that the XML Sitemap has nothing to do with the one on the footer that lists some links, right?
 That one is called an HTML Sitemap.

 What’s the URL limit on an XML Sitemap?

 An XML file can only weigh 10 megabytes, with a limit of 50,000 URLs per XML Sitemap.
-If you’re working with really big websites, you’ll have to split them into several files, which can also be split by category to keep your webpages more organized.
+If you’re working with huge websites, you’ll have to split them into several files, which can also be split by category to keep your web pages more organized.
 It’s good to have them separated, so this URL limitation is actually a good excuse to organize your sets of pages.

-Similarly, if you analyze websites by category, it is easier to spot trends so you can identify the strategy or technology affecting that group and apply it to the other pages.
+Similarly, suppose you analyze websites by category.
+In that case, it is easier to spot trends so you can identify the strategy or technology affecting that group and apply it to the other pages.